Tom Christiansen

 In 1999, Christiansen was one of the original recipients of the White Camel awards from Perl Mongers for his contribution to Perl's documentation.
 Christiansen has been called a "UNIX luminary".

-The common phrase "Only perl can parse Perl" is attributed to Tom Christiansen, although it probably was inspired from "Only tex can understand TeX".
-Randal Schwartz also credits him with accidentally naming the Schwartzian Transform for optimizing some types of sorts.
+The common phrase "Only perl can parse Perl" is attributed to Tom Christiansen.
+It is not inspired by "Only tex can understand TeX", but rather refers to Perl's unique capability, akin to a typedef or a #define in C or C++, where it can modify its syntactic rules dynamically while running.
+This empowers Perl to alter how its parser interprets code during execution, much like a type declaration changes the parsing process in C. Randal Schwartz also credits him with accidentally naming the Schwartzian Transform for optimizing some types of sorts.
 This happened after Schwartz used it in a Usenet message, and Christiansen replied to the message giving some corrections and in one place said "the Schwartzian transform" to refer to the transform that Schwartz used.